cjreilly/e15/InternetNodegraphService/README.md

  addresses.
 The app, deployed to other users, is an immediate multi-user control environment.

 #### Create
-  The creator enters the full URL.
+  The creator enters the full request with a POST form.
 It is separated by parts.
 The system creates three records:
   + A PathIDX record with a unique identifier and a path string.
   + A QueryIDX record with a unique identifier and a query string.
   + A Path record with the tag string, the PathIDX index, the QueryIDX index, the port number, and an optional